 Maintaining current veterinary medical journals, access to on-line resources and continuing education opportunities enhance our team’s approach for further knowledge.
 Substantial financial effort and time away from clinical practice is dedicated to broadening and deepening our understanding of the various aspects of veterinary medicine.
 Not surprisingly, this evolving level of knowledge actually strengthens our enthusiasm to do our job the best we can.

 We believe a healthy practice must be a financially sound practice- in order to attract and retain highly skilled personnel and to continuously upgrade equipment and procedures for the welfare of our patients and satisfaction of their guardians.
 We are proud of maintaining a high staff retention rate.
-Dr. Victoria Busche holds the record with over 22 years experience at Borderview and Rosemary Pouw R.V.T. with 16 years demonstrates exemplary dedication to the practice and the pets and owners in our community.
+Many of our staff have been here 10 years or more, with several staff with 25+ years of seniority!

 We only accept the following forms of payment: VISA, MasterCard, Debit Card, or Cash.
 It is with regret that we cannot allow charging anymore.
 Previous abuse has forced us to adopt this strict policy.
 Charging (financial lending) distracts our ability to focus our concentration on providing thorough veterinary medical and surgical services.